J&J, Glaxo settle U.S. lawsuit over allergy ads

 | NEW YORK

-NEW YORK GlaxoSmithKline Plc has agreed to settle a lawsuit by Johnson & Johnson accusing it of using false advertising at the start of the U.S. allergy season to grab market share.
+NEW YORK GlaxoSmithKline Plc (GSK.L) has agreed to settle a lawsuit by Johnson & Johnson (JNJ.N) accusing it of using false advertising at the start of the U.S. allergy season to grab market share.

 The settlement was disclosed during a hearing in Manhattan federal court on Monday in which two Johnson & Johnson units were expected to ask a judge to block Glaxo from making various claims about its allergy nasal spray Flonase, records show.